Are we in for another recession? Is it still a good time to start a cleaning business?

 Go directly to the job source

 You only need 15 jobs to be employed full time, and you can have 2 - 3 jobs within a week by direct marketing.
 If you are in a crisis and not finding work (that is what happened to me in 1996), you can take charge of the situation and start a cash flow of $250 per week, within one week.
-We show you how.
 You could get started tomorrow, if you’re motivated.
 Getting started is not difficult, however, it does take a full-time commitment for one week.
-If you keep up that commitment for four weeks you will be very busy, and you will also be earning $20 -30 per hour.
+If you keep up that commitment for four weeks you will be very busy, and you will also be earning $30 plus per hour.
 So, quit hanging out at the coffee shop looking through the want ads, go out and get some cleaning jobs.
 Even if you get the dream job you’ve been looking for, you can always keep the cleaning work as a part time job.
 A PT job that pays $30 per hour!
 That will get you out of debt fast, as it did me.

 The cleaning business requires very basic skills.